 How to Avoid a Situationship?

+Why do i always end up in situationships and how to avoid?
 You can Avoid a Situationship By not being a doormat.
 Many people find themselves in situationships because they’re scared to be alone or don’t want to hurt the other person’s feelings.

 But if you’re constantly putting someone else’s needs before your own, you’ll eventually end up in a situation where you have no control over your own life.

 The perfect way to avoid a situationship is, to be honest with yourself and the other person.
 If you’re not interested, let them know.
 And if they persist, it might be time to move on.